 - Able to cover the remaining costs of the tree planting after subsidies

 - Eligible project types include afforestation, riparian, windbreak, and restoration

-- Willing to sign 15 year agreement stating you will not cut, harvest, or otherwise remove the trees from the planted area for a minimum of 15 years after planting
+- Willing to sign a 15-year agreement stating you will not cut, harvest, or otherwise remove the trees from the planted area for a minimum of 15 years after planting

-Forestry staff will conduct a free site visit and create a plan for your property.
-Staff will manage the installation (planting) of the trees and monitoring, tending and infilling at one, two and five years is included.
+Forestry staff will conduct a (free) site visit to discuss your project objectives, create a plan that is designed for your property and support you in accessing funding program.
+Staff will manage the process of planting the trees, and monitoring will be carried out at years one, two and five.

-Are you looking to purchase and plant locally-sourced native tree seedlings on your property?
-Each spring, Conservation Halton works with our suppliers to make tree seedlings available for purchase.
-Trees are available in late April to May (depending on seasonal weather conditions.)
+Are you looking to purchase locally-sourced tree seedlings to plant on your property?
+Conservation Halton offers wholesale purchasing of tree seedlings every spring from late April to May, depending on weather conditions.

 If you have a forest property, Conservation Halton offers free visits for landowners to learn more about your forest, find out how to improve the quality of your forest, and get information about government programs to save a percentage of your property taxes.
 Contact us as firstname.lastname@example.org for more information.